best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If blank rows and columns are used to create space you can do this by adjusting column width and row height instead.

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
-This is key to pass [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+This is key to passing accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 Bear in mind that Excel can only tag one row as the header row.
 It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.